Glass Town: History

-Between 1829 and 1830, Charlotte produced a dozen issues for the siblings' The Young Men's Magazine and an additional four volumes of Tales of the Islanders (about twenty thousand words) along with "many long stories, plays and poems" and a catalogue to keep track of her work.
-Charlotte, in private letters, called Glass Town "her 'world below', a private escape where she could act out her desires and multiple identities".
-Charlotte's "predilection for romantic settings, passionate relationships, and high society is at odds with Branwell's obsession with battles and politics and her young sisters' homely North Country realism, none the less at this stage there is still a sense of the writings as a family enterprise".
-"Branwell was at the centre of this universe, often dictating the events of the saga or writing long parliamentary speeches and war epics".
-Simon Armitage, a creative partner of the Bronte Parsonage Museum, wrote that Branwell "was driving the whole show.
-He had this flurried imagination and they seemed to be wildly encouraging of each other".
+Between 1829 and 1830, Charlotte produced a dozen issues for the siblings' The Young Men's Magazine and an additional four volumes of Tales of the Islanders (about twenty thousand words) along with numerous long stories, plays and poems, as well as a catalogue to keep track of her work.
+Charlotte, in private letters, called Angria "her 'world below', a private escape where she could act out her desires and multiple identities".
+Charlotte enjoyed the depiction of "romantic settings, passionate relationships, and high society" whereas Branwell enjoyed battles and politics.
+Although their younger sisters did not initially contribute to the same degree, there remains the sense that all four siblings were invested from the start.
+At the beginning Branwell directed the action, often writing "long parliamentary speeches and war epics".

 However, from 1831 onwards, Emily and Anne 'seceded' from the Glass Town Confederacy to create a 'spin-off' called Gondal, which included many of their poems.
 This occurred at the time when Charlotte left her siblings to go and study at Roe Head.
 Emily and Anne kept writing about their world "into early adulthood".

-After 1831, Charlotte and Branwell concentrated on an evolution of the Glass Town Confederacy called Angria.
-"At the end of 1839, [Charlotte] Brontë said goodbye to her fantasy world in a manuscript called Farewell to Angria.
-More and more, she was finding that she preferred to escape to her imagined worlds over remaining in reality – and she feared that she was going mad.
-So she said goodbye to her characters, scenes and subjects. [...]
-She wrote of the pain she felt at wrenching herself from her 'friends' and venturing into lands unknown".
-Both Branwell and Emily continued to write about their worlds until their deaths.